irit-melodi/attelo/doc/tut_harness.rst

 (NB: it is up to parser authors to ensure that cache keys do not conflict;
 parsers should document their cache keys in the API)

-The `attelo.harness.Harness.model_paths` function that your harness returns exactly such a cache dictionary, as we might see in the example below
+The `attelo.harness.Harness.model_paths` function implemented by your harness should return exactly such a dictionary, as we might see in the example below

 .. code:: python